 Who Should Bank With Wells Fargo

 You may be better suited for Wells Fargo over Capital One if you value accessibility.
-Wells Fargo has branches and ATMs in most states, along with a sophisticated website and mobile app.
-While Capital One likewise has great online and mobile offerings, it has a much smaller physical presence, with far fewer branches in the US.
-As such, it’s easier to access your money and get in-person customer service with Wells Fargo.
+Wells Fargo has branches and ATMs in 37 states and maintains a presence in several overseas sites.
+It also has with a sophisticated website and mobile app.
+While Capital One likewise has great online and mobile offerings, it has a much smaller physical presence, with far fewer branches in the U.S. As such, it’s easier to access your money and get in-person customer service with Wells Fargo.

-According to its most recent quarterly earnings release, Wells Fargo has 5,663 retail branch locations and 13,000 ATMs nationwide.
-Capital One doesn’t make its number of branches publicly available, but it has branches primarily in New York, Louisiana, Texas, Maryland, Virginia, New Jersey and the District of Columbia, according to its most recent annual report.
+Wells Fargo has more than 4,900 retail branches and more than 12,000 ATMs nationwide.
+Capital One doesn’t make its number of branches publicly available, but it has branches primarily in New York, Louisiana, Texas, Maryland, Virginia, New Jersey and the District of Columbia.
 If you don’t live in one of those states and you’re looking to do your banking in person, Wells Fargo is more than likely your preferred choice.

-Wells Fargo also has more than 14,500 financial advisors situated across the country.
-These advisors can perform investment advisory services for a wrap fee that can range from 2% to 2.5% of assets under management, or they can also perform financial planning services for a flat fee that will depend on the complexity and nature of the services offered.
-Some of these advisors operate out of Wells Fargo Advisors office, and many are located in retail banking locations.
+Wells Fargo, which has more than 12,000 financial advisors, has three types of investing programs.
+One is for customers who want to invest online independently; another is for customers who want to invest online but with access to phone-based advisors; and the third type of arrangement is for customers who want a dedicated financial advisor who assists with customized planning and investing.
+The bank’s financial advisors can perform investment advisory services for a wrap fee that can range from 2% to 2.5% of assets under management, or they can also perform financial planning services for a flat fee that will depend on the complexity and nature of the services offered.
+Some of these advisors operate out of Wells Fargo Advisors offices, and many are located in retail banking locations.
 This could be enticing for banking customers who are looking to perform all their financial dealings under one roof.

 Who Should Bank With Capital One

 The strongest selling point for Capital One is its interest rates, which are significantly higher than those of Wells Fargo.
 If securing a high rate is your biggest priority, then you’ll likely prefer Capital One.
-The Capital One 360 Online Savings account has a 1.00% rate.
-Compared to the 0.01% rate that Wells Fargo offers with its basic savings account, that’s quite attractive.
-(Bear in mind, though, that if you’re chasing the highest possible interest rate, you’ll find even higher rates on savings accounts from online banks like Ally and Synchrony.)
+The Capital One 360 Online Savings account has a 4.30% rate.
+Compared to the 0.15% rate that Wells Fargo offers with its basic savings account, that’s quite attractive.
+(Bear in mind, though, that if you’re chasing the highest possible interest rate, you’ll find even higher rates on savings accounts from online banks like Ally, Bask Bank and Synchrony.)

-Capital One also has much more competitive interest rates for checking accounts, certificates of deposit (CDs) and money market accounts – the latter offering a 2.00% APY for balances over $10,000.
-It can offer these higher rates because it keeps it cost down by maintaining fewer physical branches and ancillary offerings.
+Capital One also has much more competitive interest rates for checking accounts, certificates of deposit (CDs) and money market accounts – the latter offering a 5.00% APY for a one-year CD up to 4.10% for a five-year CD.
+There is no minimum balance required.
+It can offer these higher rates because it keeps its cost down by maintaining fewer physical branches and ancillary offerings.
 If you’re looking to grow your savings as much as possible, these higher rates can make a big difference, especially over the course of years or decades.

 Finally, Wells Fargo has five different checking accounts to choose from: